-- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - CMS and the state will perform an outlier analysis. - As data are received from MMPs over time, CMS and the state will apply threshold checks. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements. - MMPs should validate that data element B is less than or equal to data element A. - All data elements should be positive values.

-D. Analysis - how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.

-- CMS and the state will evaluate the percentage of hospital discharges that resulted in an ambulatory care follow-up visit within 30 days after discharge from the hospital. - E. Notes additional clarifications to a reporting section.
+- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - CMS and the state will perform an outlier analysis. - As data are received from MMPs over time, CMS and the state will apply threshold checks. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements. - MMPs should validate that data element B is less than or equal to data element A. - All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will evaluate the percentage of hospital discharges that resulted in an ambulatory care follow-up visit within 30 days after discharge from the hospital. - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions. - MMPs should include all members regardless of whether the member was enrolled through passive enrollment or opt-in enrollment.
 Medicaid-only members should not be included. - MMPs should include all hospital discharges for members who meet the criteria outlined in data element A and who were continuously enrolled from the date of the hospital discharge through 30 days after the hospital discharge, regardless of whether they are disenrolled as of the end of the reporting period. - The date of discharge must occur within the reporting period, but the follow-up visit may or may not occur in the same reporting period.
-For example, if a discharge occurs during the last month of the reporting period, look to the first month of the following reporting period to identify the follow-up visit. - The member needs to be enrolled from the date of the hospital discharge through 30 days after the hospital discharge, with no gaps in enrollment to be included in this measure. - A follow-up visit is defined as an ambulatory care follow-up visit to assess the member's health following a hospitalization.
-Codes to identify follow-up visits are provided in the Ambulatory Visits and Other Ambulatory Visits value set.
-MMPs should report ambulatory care follow-up visits based on all visits identified, including denied and pended claims. - Codes to identify inpatient discharges are provided in the Inpatient Stay value set.
-MMPs should report discharges based on all inpatient stays identified, including denied and pended claims. - Exclude discharges in which the patient was readmitted within 30 days after discharge to an acute or non-acute facility. - Exclude discharges due to death, using the Discharges due to Death value set. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site accessed at the following web address: https://Financial-Alignment-lnitiative.NORC.org
+For example, if a discharge occurs during the last month of the reporting period, look to the first month of the following reporting period to identify the follow-up visit.

+The member needs to be enrolled from the date of the hospital discharge through 30 days after the hospital discharge, with no gaps in enrollment to be included in this measure.

+- A follow-up visit is defined as an ambulatory care follow-up visit to assess the member's health following a hospitalization.
+Codes to identify follow-up visits are provided in the Ambulatory Visits value set and Other Ambulatory Visits value set.
+MMPs should report ambulatory care follow-up visits based on all visits identified, including denied and pended claims, and including encounter data as necessary in cases where follow-up care is included as part of a bundled payment covering the services delivered during the inpatient stay.
+MMPs should use all information available, including encounter data supplied by providers, to ensure complete and accurate reporting. - To identify all inpatient discharges during the reporting period (data element A): - 1.
+Identify all acute and non-acute inpatient stays (Inpatient Stay value set). - 2.
+Identify the discharge date for the stay.
+The date of discharge should be within the reporting period.